Trump lawyer ignores porn star's offer to return hush money

 Once a new agreement is signed, the letter said, Clifford would also be able to use and publish any text messages, photos and videos relating to Trump that she might possess.

 Cohen, a private lawyer for Trump, has said he paid Clifford $130,000 of his own money during the 2016 presidential campaign.
-Cohen did not explain why he made the payment or say whether Trump was aware of it. [nL2N1Q41T5]
+Cohen did not explain why he made the payment or say whether Trump was aware of it.

 Clifford’s attorney, Michael Avenatti, said Cohen had not responded to the offer by Clifford’s proposed deadline of noon on Tuesday.